Pool lights are an attractive addition to any pool or spa. They add elegance and style as well as extra visibility for night swimming.

 Just like inflatable pool lights, these typically contain LED lights inside that are long-lasting and cool to the touch.
 They are charged by sunlight and usually stay lit up for 8-12 hours.

-5 Considerations for Choosing the Best Floating Pool Lights For You
+5 Considerations for Choosing the Best Floating Waterproof Pool Light For Your Pool

 - Pool location